 1848 July 6 – Two Hastings fishermen, Joseph Swaine and Mark White, were drowned when their boat Henry was run down at night three miles off Fairlight by another vessel, probably a large brig sailing out of Rye Harbour.

 1848 Aug 7 – Hastings Council was told that Union Street, uniting the High Street and All Saints Street by extending Courthouse Street, was finished; £455 was spent on buying properties and then clearing them away, particularly 86 All Saints Street and three cottages in its garden.
 The town’s stocks had to be moved, as they were in the way; they were placed closer against the gaol at the end of the original Courthouse Street.
-The stocks were last used in 1848, and were removed in 1853.
+There had been stocks, a whipping post and a ducking stool there for many centuries.
+The stocks were last used in July 1848, when an abusive drunkard could not pay his five shilling (25p) fine, and so had to sit in the stocks for a couple of hours.
+They were removed in 1853.

-1848 Aug 25 – Thomas Mann, a fishing boy aged 13, was sent to Battle House of Correction for 14 days for stealing a turnip from a field at Ore, and for the physical attempts by his friends to stop him being arrested.
+1848 Aug 25 – The News of this date reported that Thomas Mann, a fishing boy aged 13, was sent to Battle House of Correction for 14 days for stealing a turnip from a field at Ore, and for the physical attempts by his friends to stop him being arrested.

 1848 Oct – The St Leonards Mechanics Institution was formed.
 At some time in 1848 there was a successful strike by local mechanics, increasing their wages from four shillings (20p) a day to 4s 6d (22½p).

 1848 Oct 13 – A lifeboat for Shoreham, built near Tackleway by Hastings boatbuilder George Tutt, was launched.